shini4i/argo-watcher/docs/operations/troubleshooting.md

 **Symptom:** the deployment fails immediately with `Image "<name>" is not part of application "<app>"`, followed by the images the application does declare.

 **Meaning:** the application finished rolling out — synced and healthy — but its desired state never declares the requested image, so waiting would only burn the timeout.
+The check compares image names and ignores the tag.
 The desired state comes from Argo CD's managed resources, not from running pods, so a workload with no pod yet (an untriggered `CronJob`, a `Deployment` scaled to zero) still counts as declaring its image.

 **Likely causes**

 - The image name is misspelled, or its registry prefix does not match the manifests.
 - The deployment targets a real but different application — it exists, so it is not `app not found`, but it does not contain this image.

-- The tag was never committed: see [Image tag is never committed](#image-tag-is-never-committed-write-back-skipped).
+An uncommitted tag does not trigger this error: the image name is still declared, so the task polls until `DEPLOYMENT_TIMEOUT` and fails with a timeout instead.
+See [Image tag is never committed](#image-tag-is-never-committed-write-back-skipped).

 **How to verify:** compare the requested image against the list in the failure reason, or run `argocd app manifests <app> | grep image:`.